NelsonPython/Driving_Experiment/PublicRadio/enviroTable.md

 <h1>Creating an enviro table</h1>

 You can save Enviro data in a database table.
 Then, you can combine it with other data to create interesting reports.
-This is a simple data dump.
+These instructions will load all the data.
 In the real-world, data would be curated.
 Use the ai_lab_data database

 ```
 mysql> use ai_lab_data;